thomasmatt88/thomasmatt88.github.io/blog/blog1.md

 <br>

 <h2>Further Optimization</h2>
 The key optimization utilized in the data pipeline is to partition data on received/processing dates, rather than event date.
 There are further optimizations one can perform that are discussed in the parent blog and linked below.
-However, these optimizations are coupled to the particular data model and database technologies one will use in their pipeline.
+However, these optimizations are marginal in comparison and coupled to the particular data model and database technologies one will use in their pipeline.
 <br>
 <br>